Wooting 80HE Keyboard Review

 • Wired-only.

 The Wooting 80HE provides incredibly good raw performance with exceptionally low and consistent latency.
-It supports a range of analog features, like rapid trigger that can provide measurable advantages in certain games, like FPS or rhythm titles.
-NKRO, by default, is out of the box and has an effective update rate of 8000Hz, which means it doesn't suffer from any performance bottlenecks and can take full advantage of its maximum polling rate of 8000Hz with the Tachyon Mode enabled in the software.
+It supports a range of advanced features, like rapid trigger, that can provide measurable advantages in certain games, like FPS or rhythm titles.
+It also supports true analog output and can mimic gradual joystick control for playing flight sims or driving games.
+NKRO is enabled by default, and it has an effective update rate of 8000Hz, which means it doesn't suffer from any performance bottlenecks and can take full advantage of its maximum polling rate of 8000Hz with the Tachyon Mode enabled in the software.

 Pros